 Visual Psychophysics - From Theory to Experiment

-In the second half of Summer Semester 2017, we (Prof. Stefan Treue & Dr. Clio Quigley) will offer a block course entitled "Visual Psychophysics - From Theory to Experiment".
+In the second half of Summer Semester 2020, we (Prof. Stefan Treue, Dr. Clio Quigley & Benedict Wild) are offering a course entitled "Visual Psychophysics - From Theory to Experiment".
 This introductory course is a mixture of lecture, seminar, and practical exercises and will emphasise the importance of psychophysics as a central method in human perceptual and sensorimotor research.
 Beyond gaining an understanding of the underlying theoretical principles, students should also be able to design and conduct their own psychophysical experiments and critically assess published studies by the end of the course.

-This block course is offered in the university course catalogue (M.Bio.373) and as a GGNB methods course (A18).
-Pre-registration for this course is open until Friday April 7th.
+This course is offered in the university course catalogue (M.Bio.373) and as a GGNB methods course (A18).

 Who should attend.